aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/how-to-insert-and-work-with-the-table-of-contents-field/_index.md

 - Update new or existing TOCs in the document.
 - Specify switches to control the formatting and overall structure f the TOC.
 - How to modify the styles and appearance of the table of contents.
-- How to remove an entire TOC field along with all entries form the document.
+- How to remove an entire TOC field along with all entries from the document.

 ### Insert a Table of Contents Programmatically

-The [DocumentBuilder.insertTableOfContents(java.lang.String)](http://www.aspose.com/api/java/words/com.aspose.words/classes/documentbuilder/methods/insertTableOfContents\(java.lang.String\)/) method is called to insert a TOC field into the document at the current position of the DocumentBuilder.
+The [DocumentBuilder.insertTableOfContents(java.lang.String)](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertTableOfContents(java.lang.String)) method is called to insert a TOC field into the document at the current position of the DocumentBuilder.

-A table of contents in a Word document can be built in a number of ways and formatted using a variety of options.
+A table of contents in a Word document can be built in several ways and formatted using a variety of options.
 The field switches that you pass to the method control the way the table is built and displayed in your document.

 The default switches that are used in a TOC inserted in Microsoft Word are **“\o “1-3 \h \z \u”**.
 Descriptions of these switches as well as a list of supported switches can be found later in the article.
-You can either use that guide obtain the correct switches or if you already have a document containing the similar TOC that you want you can show field codes (*ALT+F9*) and copy the switches directly from the field.
+You can either use that guide to obtain the correct switches or if you already have a document containing the similar TOC that you want you can show field codes (*ALT+F9*) and copy the switches directly from the field.

 The following code example shows how to insert a Table of Contents field into a document.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsField-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsField-.java" >}}

 The following code example demonstrates how to insert a Table of contents (TOC) into a document using heading styles as entries.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsUsingHeadingStyles-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsUsingHeadingStyles-.java" >}}

 The code demonstrates the new table of contents is inserted into a blank document.
-The [DocumentBuilder](http://www.aspose.com/api/java/words/com.aspose.words/classes/DocumentBuilder) class is then used to insert some sample content formatting with the appropriate heading styles which are used to mark the content to be included in the TOC.
+The [DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder) class is then used to insert some sample content formatting with the appropriate heading styles which are used to mark the content to be included in the TOC.
 The next lines then populate the TOC by updating the fields and the page layout of the document.

 ![todo:image_alt_text](how-to-insert-and-work-with-the-table-of-contents-field_1.png)